armandodelcol-coder/armandodelcol-coder.github.io/_pages/about.md

 ## About this Blog

-I made this blog to expose my labs (tech things which i have learned), some general subjects in posts, but always related to career in IT.
+I made this blog to document and expose my labs (tech things which i have learned), some general subjects in posts, but always related to career in IT.
 If you want to contact me for some, please send me and email to <b>atdc.codemaster@gmail.com</b> i'll be very excited to respond.